 Benelux is a common name for the three neighboring countries in Western Europe - Belgium, the Netherlands and Luxembourg.

-Year 2017 marks 10 years of intergovernmental cooperation between the Baltic and Benelux countries.
-This cooperation is important to Lithuania for the opportunity to take over the experience of Benelux integration and best practices as well as to discuss with the “EU core” member states the most relevant issues of the EU and international agenda.
+The cooperation between the Baltic and Benelux countries, formally started in 2007, is important to Lithuania for the opportunity to take over the experience of Benelux integration and best practices as well as to discuss with the “EU core” member states the most relevant issues of the EU and international agenda.
 In recent years, the Baltic and Benelux countries focused their discussions on the geopolitical challenges, security in the Eastern region and the coordination of positions on the important EU issues, such as migration, EU enlargement, neighborhood policy.

 - March 8, 2007 the first meeting of Prime Ministers of Baltic and Benelux countries took place in Belgium.

-- October 2-3, 2007 the first meeting of Foreign Ministers of Baltic and Benelux countries took place in Latvia
+- October 2-3, 2007 the first meeting of Foreign Ministers of Baltic and Benelux countries was organized in Latvia.

 - November 14, 2016 meeting of Foreign Ministers of Baltic and Benelux countries was held in Brussels.